Rain pouring, Trump rages on Twitter and hangs with bikers

 It was a classic, chaotic Trump scene reminiscent of his ramshackle early campaign.
 The president was continuing an extended working vacation away from Washington.

-The day began on Twitter at 8:36 a.m. with a broadside against the FBI, which Trump accused of stonewalling a public records request for former Deputy Attorney General Andrew McCabe's text messages.
+The day began on Twitter with a broadside against the FBI, which Trump accused of stonewalling a public records request for former FBI deputy director Andrew McCabe's text messages.

 "What are they hiding?" the president asked, threatening that he "may have to get involved" personally in internal FBI business and warning, "DO NOT DESTROY."

-Note: This story has been corrected to show that McCabe was a former FBI deputy director, not a former deputy attorney general.